 Cheap flights may be in our name but we love a good bargain on any aspect of travel.
-When it comes to car rentals, we want the equivalent of a $63 roundtrip flight to Chile—we want only the best deals.
+When it comes to car rentals, we want the equivalent of a $63 roundtrip flight to Chile—we want only the best car rental deals.

 Unfortunately, right now, car rental deals are hard to come by.
-Last spring, with travel virtually zeroed out, car rental agencies were facing a crisis: nobody was traveling.
+In 2020, with travel virtually zeroed out, car rental agencies were facing a crisis: nobody was traveling.
 And while airlines were bailed out by taxpayers (multiple times), rental agencies were not.
 So what did rental agencies do to survive?
 They sold off hundreds of thousands of cars to horde cash and hunker down until travel rebounded.

 Hope’s not all lost, though.